ogoudey/UnityGenPlayground/README.md

 The browser will now display a GUI.
 Prompt the chatbot to generate the worlds.
 Then in Unity go to `File > Open Scene > <the generated scene>`

+### More:
+Make sure that skyboxes in the Skybox Materials folder work, and that ground textures in the Ground Textures folder works.

 ## VR Setup
 (Assuming a VIVE headset and a wireless adapter, a Windows computer, etc.)
 1. Plug the headset into the power brick (make sure the power brick is ON)